 Internship Program Details

 The World Food Prize Foundation has cohorts of interns during the fall, spring, and summer.
 Applications are currently open for the fall semester.
 The deadline to apply is June 30.
 The fall internship will run from August 14 - December 15.
 GWC Interns can work on-site in Des Moines, Iowa, or remotely and are compensated with a stipend of $1,500 per internship period.
 The stipend is paid in two installments, one ($750) in the middle of the period and one ($750) at the conclusion of the period.
 Interns may be eligible for course credit.
 A cover letter and resume are necessary to apply.
 Please note that individuals selected for the internship are subject to a background check.

-Each academic semester and summer, a select group of highly qualified undergraduate and graduate students is chosen for this unique program, which provides interns with the opportunity to take significant responsibility and initiative in planning and carrying out a wide range of the Foundation’s projects in the following areas:
+Each academic semester and summer, a cohort of highly qualified undergraduate and graduate students is chosen for this unique program, which provides interns with the opportunity to take significant responsibility and initiative in planning and carrying out a wide range of the Foundation’s projects in the following areas:

-Successful candidates have: a strong academic background, a solid work ethic, a capacity for analytical thinking, impeccable attention to detail and excellent oral and written communication skills.
 They are enthusiastic and flexible learners, capable of both taking direction and working independently.
-All selected interns share a commitment to fulfilling The World Food Prize Foundation’s purpose of inspiring and recognizing contributions to human development through increasing the quality, quantity, and availability of food in the world.
+Applicants must be proficient in English and eligible to work in the U.S. to be considered for placement.
+All selected interns share a commitment to fulfilling The World Food Prize Foundation’s mission of elevating innovation and inspiring action to increase the quality, quantity, and availability of food for all.